rackerlabs/technical-blog/_posts/2020-06-03-rackspace-offers-a-compete-suite-of-services-for-oracle-cx-commerce.md

 ---
 layout: post
-title: "Rackspace offers a complete Suite of Services for Oracle CX Commerce"
+title: "Rackspace offers a complete suite of services for Oracle CX Commerce"
 date: 2020-06-03 00:01
 comments: true
 author: Charlotte Colbert
-bio: "I am a 13+year Racker and am currently a Product Manager V for the RAS Digital experience portfolio."
+bio: "I am a 13+year Racker and am currently a Product Manager V for the Rackspace Application Services (RAS) Digital experience portfolio."
 published: true
 authorIsRacker: true
 categories:
     - Database
     - Oracle
-metaTitle: "Rackspace offers a complete Suite of Services for Oracle CX Commerce"
+metaTitle: "Rackspace offers a complete suite of services for Oracle CX Commerce"
-metaDescription: "Rackspace has announced the launch of a complete set of services for Oracle CX Commerce supporting customers’ digital transformation journey."
+metaDescription: "Rackspace has announced the launch of a complete set of services for Oracle&reg; CX Commerce supporting the customers’ digital transformation journey."
-ogTitle: "Rackspace offers a complete Suite of Services for Oracle CX Commerce"
+ogTitle: "Rackspace offers a complete suite of services for Oracle CX Commerce"
-ogDescription: "Rackspace has announced the launch of a complete set of services for Oracle CX Commerce supporting customers’ digital transformation journey."
+ogDescription: "Rackspace has announced the launch of a complete set of services for Oracle&reg; CX Commerce supporting the customers’ digital transformation journey."
 ---

-Rackspace has announced the launch of a complete set of services for Oracle CX Commerce supporting customers’ digital transformation journey.
+Rackspace has announced the launch of a complete set of services for Oracle&reg; CX Commerce supporting the customers’ digital transformation journey.

 <!-- more -->